Paris 70

 Paris 70 is a 2023 Spanish short film produced and directed by Dani Feixas and written by Nach Solís.
 Starring Luisa Gavasa, Alain Hernández and Neus Asensi, it is about mother-son relationship.
-Jan, the son takes care of his mother Angela, who suffers from Alzheimer's disease, which tests his commitment and resistance.
+Jan, the son takes care of his mother Angela, who has Alzheimer's disease, which tests his commitment and resistance.
 It premiered on 31 March 2023 at the Skyline Film Festival.
 It is also available on YouTube for a limited time.

 The film has garnered 150 awards and 190 official international selections.
 It was also nominated for a Spanish Academy Goya and received an honorable mention at the Cleveland International Film Festival, making its international debut at Indiana's Heartland International Film Festival.
 Additionally, the film has created an alternative circuit, with over 80 screenings at Alzheimer's associations, foundations, hospitals, and conferences throughout Spain.

 In December 2024, it was shortlisted for the Best Live Action Short Film at the 97th Academy Awards.